HydroGeoSines/HydroGeoSines/README.md

 # HydroGeoSines
-Signal In the Noise Exploration Software for Hydrogeological datasets
+Signal In the Noise Exploration Software for hydrogeological datasets